Background pattern

 • The active ingredient is bisoprolol fumarate.
 Each tablet contains 2.5 mg of bisoprolol in the form of bisoprolol fumarate.

-• The other components (excipients) are: anhydrous calcium hydrogen phosphate, microcrystalline cellulose, pregelatinized cornstarch, sodium croscarmellose, anhydrous colloidal silica, magnesium stearate, lactose monohydrate, hypromellose, macrogol 4000, and titanium dioxide (E 171).
+• The other components (excipients) are: anhydrous calcium hydrogen phosphate, microcrystalline cellulose, pregelatinized corn starch, sodium croscarmellose, anhydrous colloidal silica, magnesium stearate, lactose monohydrate, hypromellose, macrogol 4000, titanium dioxide (E 171).

-Bisoprolol Cor Sandoz 2.5 mg are round, white, scored, film-coated tablets with the imprint “BIS 2.5” on one of their faces.
+Bisoprolol Cor Sandoz 2.5 mg are film-coated tablets, round, white, scored, and marked with "BIS 2.5" on one side.

 The tablet can be divided into equal doses.

-The tablets are packaged in blisters (OPA-Al-PVC/Al) or HDPE bottles with PE caps.
+The tablets are packaged in blisters (OPA-Al-PVC/Al) or HDPE bottles with a PE cap.

 Package sizes: